Tech stocks have been a winning bet, but investors worry it will fade

 “Businesses are feeling pressure to invest in technology as employees who are accustomed to working from home will want to continue doing so with better in-home set-ups,” he said.
 “But at some point there needs to be an economic turnaround to justify the spend.”

-Reporting by David Randall; editing by Megan Davies and Leslie Adler
+Reporting by David Randall; editing by Megan Davies, Leslie Adler and Nick Zieminski